-All youth under TAY Supervision may be referred to services provided by JJCPA funding including Forward Thinking Journaling and CBT for Substance Abusing Adolescents.
+All youth under TAY Supervision may be referred to services provided by JJCPA funding including Forward Thinking Journaling and Cognitive Behavioral Therapy for Adolescent Substance Use Disorders (CBT).

 The TAY Supervision program is a pilot program that began in August 2019.
-Two DPOs supervise at most 20 Transitional-Aged Youth aged 18 to 24 each.
+Two DPOs supervise, at most, 20 Transitional-Aged Youth aged 18 to 24 each, as well as youth on supervision under juvenile jurisdiction.
 The TAY offenders, all of whom are under a grant of Adult Formal Probation, are supervised within the Juvenile Services Division under the spirit of juvenile supervision, to include the understanding of adolescent brain development.
 The TAY offenders are eligible for most juvenile services and programs, and when needed, may be considered to receive youth behavioral health services versus adult behavioral health services as needed.
-The Sutter County Court are made aware of TAY offenders during pre- and post-dispositional Court proceedings to maintain a more Juvenile Court-like approach, and the TAY DPOs attend adult court hearings on behalf of their TAY youths.
+The Sutter County Court are made aware of TAY offenders during pre- and postdispositional Court proceedings to maintain a more Juvenile Court-like approach, and the TAY DPOs attend adult court hearings on behalf of their TAY youths.
 Additionally, TAY officers produce written plans for review by both the District Attorney and defense counsel that provide additional information at the time of violations.
 These VOP Plans again identify TAY offenders and suggest possible resolutions that are more in line with the goals of Juvenile Court whenever possible.
 Sutter County Probation remains hopeful that servicing TAY youths in this way will result in positive outcomes for youth, as well as lower recidivism for said population, resulting in enhanced community safety.
 Narratively, there has already been positive feedback from both the TAY offenders, as well as from the POs supervising the TAY offenders.
-In FY 2019/2020, there were 5 violations of probation filed, all for new felony offenses.